All Knowledge Games on PlayMemorize

 General knowledge is unfashionable to talk about and unreasonably useful to have.
 It is the substrate that makes new information stick · you can only meaningfully read a news article about Ukraine if you already know roughly where Ukraine is.
-The ten knowledge games on PlayMemorize each pick a slice of the general-knowledge map and turn learning it into a thirty-second loop you can play in queues, on buses, and in waiting rooms.
+The seventeen knowledge games on PlayMemorize each pick a slice of the general-knowledge map and turn learning it into a thirty-second loop you can play in queues, on buses, and in waiting rooms.

 What you will get out of this article.
 A short tour of every knowledge game, what specific corner of world-knowledge it covers, an inline round of each, and a short routine to keep all four pillars warm.